IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 On 2022 Jan 1st, I decided to become a vegan.
 Before that, I was a vegetarian throughout my life except for 4 years (2016-2020) when I ate meat.

 This page contains reasons why I made this decision and also some resources if you are open minded and would like to know more about veganism.
 You can find many quotes related to veganism <a href="{{site.baseurl}}/quotes/#veganism"  target="_blank">here</a>.
 Sorry if this page offends anyone.
+As Einstein said, silence = complicity.

 >“I have expressed an opinion on public issues whenever they appeared to me so bad and unfortunate that silence would have made me feel guilty of complicity.”

 >“I have always eaten animal flesh with a somewhat guilty conscience.”[1953 letter to Max Kariel]

+>“So I am living without fats, without meat, without fish, but am feeling quite well this way.
+It always seems to me that man was not born to be a carnivore.”[1954]

 ― <a href="https://en.wikipedia.org/wiki/Albert_Einstein" target="_blank">Albert Einstein</a>